Sandruski/htn-planner/README.md

 3. In the `Decomposition` tab, click the `Decompose` button to decompose the selected entry point of the parsed domain using the parsed world state.
 Entry points are methods tagged with `top_level_method` of a domain tagged with `top_level_domain`.

 The decomposition process performs a depth-first search (DFS) on the domain graph.
 The algorithm starts at the top-level compound task and hierarchically expands it into a sequence of primitive tasks, which represent a plan.
 It uses the backtracking mechanism to try different options at choice points, which lead to different paths.

+The `HTNDomainInterpreter` class is responsible for the decomposition process.
+The `HTNDecompositionPrinter` class is responsible for displaying its results.

 ![main_decomposition_successful_choice_point](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_successful_choice_point.png "Main decomposition successful choice point")
 *Main decomposition successful choice point.
 The Main decomposition found the successful path at the 5th try*